Lighter Side

 He couldn’t be more correct.

 And yet this hike is amazing.
 Seriously the most beautiful hike ever.
 I will probably end up doing it again, taking one of my friends who come to visit and insist on this magic, most beautiful hike ever.
-It’s like pregnancy I’m guessing (I have five kids, but can’t claim to have birthed anyone, so I’m a passive observer here… must making observations) where you swear you’re never having another kid, but somehow end up with a bunch of ’em.
+It’s like pregnancy I’m guessing (I have four kids, but can’t claim to have birthed anyone, so I’m a passive observer here… must making observations) where you swear you’re never having another kid, but somehow end up with a bunch of ’em.

 So why not go on the most beautiful hike ever?

 So right now, all you adventurers are thinking, “come on you baby.. this is the most beautiful hike ever!
 Sure, it’s hard.
 But that only makes it better!”
 I know.
 It’s school of Jimmy Dugan.
 “It’s the hard that makes it great!”
 Except, consider that this hard is not brief.
-It’s roughly 29 KM.
+It’s roughly 25ish KM.
 This is one hell of a “day” hike.

-And finally, and trust me, this is the most important reason why you never want to do the most beautiful hike ever: If you don’t do the hike you can enjoy the magestic, romatic, awe-inspiring beauty of the Cinque Terre without ever breaking a sweat!
+And finally, and trust me, this is the most important reason why you never want to do the most beautiful hike ever: If you don’t do the hike you can enjoy the majestic, romantic, awe-inspiring beauty of the Cinque Terre without ever breaking a sweat!
 When you compare the dirty, grungy, exhausted way you’ll feel at the end of the hike to the most elegant, sophisticated bathing in luxury way you’ll feel if you skip the hike altogether, there really is no comparison.
 The Cinque Terre is meant to be savored, not trekked.

 So… have I convinced you?
 Or are you really crazy enough to do this most beautiful hike ever?
 The moment of truth.
 Stop here, or proceed at your peril.
 Because from now on I’m going to explain exactly how to do this hike and never regret a single moment!